libgd/libgd/src/readme.txt

-                when viewed by users who do not have transparent background capabilities, be sure to give reasonable RGB values to the color you allocate for use as a transparent color, even though it will be transparent on systems that support transparency.
+                when viewed by users who do not have transparent background capabilities, be sure to give reasonable RGB values to the color you allocate for use as a transparent color, _even though it will be transparent on systems that support transparency_.

 ... inside a function ...